When leaders focus on women as a single group, they overlook the barriers for women of color.

 After reviewing our research from the Women in the Workplace study, I realized that my experience was not unique.
 In fact, many Black women feel trapped.

-To understand how quit and stay is showing up in the workplace among Black women, we analyzed whether employees feel their workplace is a psychologically healthy place to work and whether management shows sincere interest in them as a person.
+To understand how quit and stay is showing up in the workplace among Black women, we analyzed whether they feel:

 - The odds of experiencing quit and stay is 75% higher among Black women compared to Caucasian or White men and 20% higher compared to Caucasian or White women.